Richard Warburton Lytton: Early life

 Richard Warburton was the son of William Warburton, of Yarrow, Queen's County, Ireland, by Barbara Lytton.
 He was baptised 5 September 1745 at St Anne's Church, Soho.
 He was educated at Harrow School, under Robert Carey Sumner, where he knew Sir William Jones, Samuel Parr, and William Bennet.

 Warburton added Lytton to his name when, in 1762, he inherited Knebworth House from his uncle John Robinson-Lytton.
-In 1793, the inheritance was the subject of a Court of Chancery case that stated that Lytton could only deservedly claim full possession of Knebworth House and Park subsequent to the death in 1790 of Leonora Lytton (née Brereton), who was the widow of his uncle.
+In 1793, the inheritance was the subject of a Court of Chancery case that stated that Lytton could only deservedly claim full possession of Knebworth House and Park subsequent to the death in 1790 of Leonora Robinson Lytton (née Brereton), who was first the widow of Richard's uncle and second the widow of the Scottish composer James Oswald.

 Lytton, as Richard Warburton, was admitted to University College, Oxford: not to Christ Church, Oxford, which was suggested in his grandson's memoir.
 At Oxford he knew Richard Paul Jodrell, to whose younger sister he was married.